letendrt/Universal-Field-Editor-DATAVERSE/CSV_Excel_Sheets/README.md

 ### Marker Column

-Each CSV file must have a special marker column to identify the metadata block:
+Each CSV file must have a special marker column to identify the metadata block.

-- `MARKER 1` = Citation metadata block
-- `MARKER 2` = Social Sciences and Humanities metadata block

 This column should be placed after all data columns.
+:warning: DO NOT REMOVE MARKER COLUMNS :warning:

 ### Example CSV Structure